mcsnexcom/VMC320.Android/README.md

 Repository: [posenet](AI-TLite/image_segmentation/README.md)

+### 9. UFC 100

+UFC100 is an Android application designed to simulate the interface of a treadmill head unit.
+This app offers various controls and simulations, including different video playback speeds, app calls, Bluetooth, and sound controls.

 ---

 Feel free to explore the source code and modify it to suit your specific needs.
 Contributions and feedback are always welcome.